litmuschaos/litmus/mkdocs/docs/experiments/concepts/security/psp.md

 # Using Pod Security Policies with Litmus

 While working in environments (clusters) that have restrictive security policies, the default litmuschaos experiment execution procedure may be inhibited.
-This is mainly due to the fact that the experiment pods running the chaos injection tasks run with a root user.
+This is mainly due to the fact that the experiment pods running the chaos injection tasks in privileged mode.
 This, in turn, is necessitated due to the mounting of container runtime-specific socket files from the Kubernetes nodes in order to invoke runtime APIs.
 While this is not needed for all experiments (a considerable number of them use purely the K8s API), those involving injection of chaos processes into the network/process namespaces of other containers have this requirement
 (ex: netem, stress).